登入選單

 From Life Crisis to Lifelong Learning

-註釋A study of working-class experience of higher education.
-The Government has identified participation in higher education as one of its highest priorities, highlighting access to education as the key to economic growth, social justice and regeneration.
-Despite this, the numbers of working-class students are not growing and drop out rates are high.
-This report is based on a study which explored how drop out is experienced and understood within local contexts.
-Focusing on four UK locations: Staffordshire University, England, University of Glamorgan, Wales, University of Ulster at Coleraine, Northern Ireland and University of Paisley, Scotland, the study takes a participatory approach and involves ex-students, members of the local community, employers and university staff in debate and in-depth interview about the meaning and perceptions of drop out locally and what the implications are for regeneration.
-The report also analyses how working-class drop out has been experienced and addressed in other countries, and what new perspectives can be brought to break the current deadlock situation in the UK.
+註釋The Government has identified participation in higher education as one of its highest priorities, highlighting access to education as the key to economic growth, social justice and regeneration.
+Despite this, the numbers of working-class students are not growing and `drop out' rates are high.
+This report is based on a study which explored how `drop out' is experienced and understood within local contexts.
+Focusing on four UK locations: Staffordshire University, England, University of Glamorgan, Wales, University of Ulster at Coleraine, Northern Ireland and University of Paisley, Scotland, the study takes a participatory approach and involves ex-students, members of the local community, employers and university staff in debate and in depth interview about the meaning and perceptions of `drop out' locally and what the implications are for regeneration.
+The report also analyses how working-class `drop out' has been experienced and addressed in other countries, and what new perspectives can be brought to break the current deadlock situation in the UK.
+The study is the first to look at `drop out' rates across the whole of the UK and is the only research to explore how `drop out' impacts on disadvantaged provincial communities and their regeneration.
+The book reconceptualises lifelong learning, drawing on international experience, and outlines a model for more mobile and flexible opportunities for working-class learners.
+It will make a major new contribution to debate on male underachievement and challenges idea that there is something wrong with male learning attitudes.